 Marketing To Manufacturers Is Big Business

 Taken together, manufacturers and their supply chains fuel the design, sourcing, assembly, and distribution of durable and non-durable goods, from commercial aircraft to paper clips.
-As of the July 6, 2020 Bureau of Economic Analysis report, in Q1 2020 the added value of manufacturing overall represented $2.361 trillion, or 11.6% of GDP.
-The most recent manufacturing data (extracted July 7, 2020) totals counted 357,495 firms in the manufacturing sector, of which the vast majority are small businesses.
+In figures released on September 30, 2020 the Bureau of Economic Analysis reported, in Q2 2020 the added value of manufacturing overall represented $2.053 trillion, or 10.5% of GDP.
+Manufacturing businesses (data extracted July 7, 2020) totals counted 358,664 firms in the manufacturing sector, of which the vast majority are small businesses.
 (Bureau of Labor Statistics – Workplace Trends > Establishments).
 Even with the adverse effects of COVID-19, the inevitable recovery and ensuing return to growth of the manufacturing sector demands the targeted attention of direct marketers.

 Consider for a moment the incredibly intricate interconnectedness of manufacturing enterprises.
 Upstream and downstream supply chains create constellations of companies that must vertically integrate to function smoothly.
 Many of these pre- and post-production entities are themselves, manufacturers.
 Some are huge, while many are small businesses.
 All are ripe for receiving information and offers of products and services that can enhance their role in the overall manufacturing ecosystem.
 These businesses are dynamic, so compiled data sources are continuously monitored through our HyperHygiene® process to ensure high levels of deliverability and response.